Sam Adekugbe: Early and personal life

+Adekugbe is a fan of Manchester City.
+He is a part-owner of Northern Super League club Calgary Wild.

 Club career

 Vancouver Whitecaps FC

 On August 28, 2013, Adekugbe signed a Generation Adidas homegrown contract with MLS club Vancouver Whitecaps FC, making him the seventh homegrown signing in club history.
 He made his professional debut on October 27 in the final game of the 2013 season which ended in a 3–0 victory over Colorado Rapids.

 Loan to Brighton & Hove Albion

-During Winter 2015, Adekugbe was invited to train at English Football League Championship club Brighton & Hove Albion.
+During Winter 2015, Adekugbe was invited to train at English EFL Championship club Brighton & Hove Albion.
 On July 15, 2016, Adekugbe transferred to Brighton on a season-long loan deal agreement, initially linking up with the club's development squad.
 On August 9, 2016, Adekugbe started in the 4–0 victory over Colchester United in the 2016–17 EFL Cup.
 On August 23, 2016, Adekugbe scored his first professional goal in a 4–2 victory over Oxford United in the second round of the 2016–17 EFL Cup.

 On January 14, 2017, Adekugbe started his first Championship game in a 2–0 defeat against Preston North End.